dannuzak/dannuzak/README.md

 ### Hi there, I'm Daniela! 👋

-I am a creative Web Developer based in Sweden and graduated from [Technigo](https://www.technigo.io/program) bootcamp this summer 2021. 😎 🇸🇪
+I am a creative Web Developer based in Gothenburg, Sweden and graduated from [Technigo](https://www.technigo.io/program) bootcamp this summer 2021. 😎 🇸🇪

 - 🍀  My goal for 2021: to find my first job as a web developer and contribute to Open Source projects
+- ✈️ I am willing to move for the right position!🚆
 - ✨  My favorite stack includes: HTML, CSS, JavaScript, React JS, APIs and Styled Components
 - 💪🏻  I am a career shifter: I worked for 13 years in the cultural sector in areas such as project management, administration and communication, therefore I can contribute           with a good mixture of planning, structure, productivity, flexibility, passion and creativity.
 - 🧚🏼‍♀️  I look forward to collaborate with companies and projects that make a difference in society and people's life.